P-p-H-d/mlib/README.md

 Define the oplist of the prioqueue defined with 'name' and potentially 'oplist'.
 If there is no given oplist, the basic oplist for basic C types is used.

-#### Created methods
+#### Created types

-The following methods are automatically and properly created by the previous macros.
-In the following methods, name stands for the name given to the macro that is used to identify the type.
+The following types are automatically defined by the previous definition macro if not provided by the user:

 ##### name\_t